 Our prayer and reflective spaces are an inclusive space to enable children to explore their own spirituality.
 They are able to use this quiet space to reflect on the themes they have learnt about in their RE lessons or in the collective worship.
 It is a quiet and respectful area in which children go to pray or write down their thoughts, ideas or big questions.
 There are activities that children are able to carry out based on Christian or British values.

 Each term we carry out a Pause Day.
-This is a special time where the children come together to work with children from different year groups.
+This is a special time when the children come together to work with children from different year groups.
 These days are invaluable to the children as they enable them to reflect on their learning and engage in deeper religious thinking.
 Recently our pause days have focused on courageous advocacy, the importance of the festival of Easter and Advent.

 Our worship team are from Year 2, the worship team help to change and maintain the prayer spaces and help to lead some collective worship.
 Our worship team are responsible for helping others understand our school vision.